 The complete list of factors considered in calculating spousal support can be found in section 2337 of the California Family Code.

-If you think that a bifurcated divorce may be right for you or have specific questions about your divorce, contact an experienced family law attorney to give you guidance on this complicated issue.
+If you think that a bifurcated divorce may be right for you or have specific questions about your divorce, contact an experienced attorney to give you guidance on this complicated issue.